Nikhil-DA/End-to-End-Analytics-Project/README.md

 ## 🤝 Credits

 Created by \Nikhil Chauhan as part of a portfolio project.
-Inspired by real-world sales dashboard use cases and Alex the Analyst’s bootcamp.
+Inspired by real-world sales dashboard use cases

 ---